Yankees bolster outfield, acquire veteran Austin Slater from the White Sox

 The Yankees will assume $564,516 of Slater's remaining $1.75 million salary, which also will increase their luxury tax by about $621,000.

-The trade is the latest in what has been a busy run-up to Thursday's deadline by New York.
-The Yankees acquired third baseman Ryan McMahon from Colorado and infielder Amed Rosario from Washington over the last week.
+The trade is the latest in what has been a busy run-up to Thursday's deadline for New York.
+The team acquired third baseman Ryan McMahon from Colorado and infielder Amed Rosario from Washington within the last week.

+“Bringing in obviously McMahon first to be the primary third (baseman), but then Rosario and Slater who both really hit left-handed pitching really well.
+You see our lineup tonight, it’s lefty heavy and we have a lot of lefty players, so you have some real complementary pieces for different situations that make you more of a threat as the game moves through,” Boone said.

+"And he’s swinging the bat really well right now.
+So, really excited to get him.”

 The last-place White Sox scratched right-hander Adrian Houser from his scheduled start Wednesday against Philadelphia.
 But center fielder Luis Robert Jr. — another player who could be on the move ahead of the deadline — was in the lineup.